Self-hosted AI agents

 Security through transparency - not obscurity.

-Star on GitHub
+Star and fork on GitHub

 comis (Latin, third declension) - courteous, kind, affable, gracious, gentle, polite.
 Also: elegant, cultured, having good taste.